 - Surface water microbes in wadeable streams should be sampled in conjunction with the standard recurrent water chemistry sampling, once per month, 12 times per year. - Surface water DNA microbe samples collected during July should be marked for metagenomics analysis. - Sampling for all other biological modules (aquatic plants/macroalgae, macroinvertebrates, seston/periphyton) follow pre-determined sampling windows presented in Table 6.
-Sediment chemistry and Fish are sampled twice per year during Bouts 1 and 3. - The biology/sediment chemistry bout windows may be adjusted to start 3 days earlier or and/or end 3 days later than the dates listed in Table 6 to allow for more flexibility in scheduling.
-Any sampling outside of the bout window plus the 3-day buffer will require an entry in NEON's problem-tracking system. - Sampling for each module at a site must occur within one day, with the exception of fish which may take up to 5 days at a site. - Benthic microbe samples collected during Bout 2 should be marked for metagenomics analysis - If weather or flooding dictates changes to the sampling schedule, the following contingencies may be applied: - Periphyton/phytoplankton, benthic microbes, aquatic plants, macroinvertebrates, and sediment chemistry sampling may be pushed later following flooding criteria in Table 2. - Sediment chemistry may be moved ahead of periphyton sampling as long as a 14 day re-colonization period is allowed prior to periphyton collection. - All biology/sediment chemistry and Bout 1 fish sampling may occur up to 2 weeks prior to the start date of the next sampling bout.
+Sediment chemistry and Fish are sampled twice per year during Bouts 1 and 3. - The biology/sediment chemistry bout windows may be adjusted to start 3 days earlier and/or end 3 days later than the dates listed in Table 6 to allow for more flexibility in scheduling.
+Any sampling outside of the bout window plus the 3-day buffer will require an entry in NEON's problem-tracking system. - Sampling for each module at a site must occur within one day, with the exception of fish which may take up to 5 days at a site. - Benthic microbe samples collected during Bout 2 should be marked for metagenomics analysis. - If weather or flooding dictates changes to the sampling schedule, the following contingencies may be applied: - Periphyton/phytoplankton, benthic microbes, aquatic plants, macroinvertebrates, and sediment chemistry sampling may be pushed later following flooding criteria in Table 2. - Sediment chemistry may be moved ahead of periphyton sampling as long as a 14 day re-colonization period is allowed prior to periphyton collection. - All biology/sediment chemistry and Bout 1 fish sampling may occur up to 2 weeks prior to the start date of the next sampling bout. - Bout 3 fish sampling may occur up to 30 days past the end of the Bout 3 window, if conditions allow (i.e., flowing water is present and it is safe to sample).
+Fish sampling should be scheduled within the bout windows, however sampling may be pushed later using this contingency as weather dictates. - The riparian habitat assessment will occur within the dates provided in Table 6. - The rapid habitat assessment (an SOP in the Wadeable Stream Morphology protocol) should take place between Bouts 1 and 2 to allow for water to resume to near-baseflow conditions and allow riparian areas to green-up. - If a stream morphology survey has recently occurred (within the same year), contact science to confirm that the rapid habitat survey is necessary.

-Title: Aquatic Site Sampling Design - NEON Domain 07 Date: 05/23/2019 NEON Doc. #: NEON.DOC.003606 Author: S. Parker Revision: A
+١ Title: Aquatic Site Sampling Design - NEON Domain 11 Date: 05/23/2019 е NEON Doc. #: NEON.DOC.003610 Author: S. Parker Revision: A